 CRED’s research is international and comparative with completed projects on both developed and developing countries/regions: e.g. China, Germany, France, Nigeria, Norway, Pakistan, Romania, Sri Lanka, South Africa, Taiwan, Turkey, UK, US, Latin America, Middle East, and South Asia.
 CRED researchers have built strong links with international universities and institutions.

-Director of CRED and Professor of International Human Resource Management
+Co-director of CRED and Professor of Employment Relations

 Andromachi Athanasopoulou is a Lecturer in Organisational Behaviour and QMUL and Associate Fellow, Executive Education at the Saïd Business School, University of Oxford.
 Her areas of expertise are leadership (including gender and leadership and CEO studies), corporate social responsibility and ethics.
 Andromachi has published peer-reviewed academic papers in these fields and a book on executive coaching for the Oxford University Press.
 She is an editorial board member at the Journal of Change Management.
 Andromachi previously held appointments as a research fellow at the Edmond J. Safra Center for Ethics at Harvard University and at the University of Oxford.
 She has an MBA, MSc and DPhil in Management from the Saïd Business School, University of Oxford.

 Reader in Economics